gyane928/VerifyIDNow/README.md

 # VerifyIDNow

+## Run the following PHP Programs in XXAAMP before set up

 ## Setup

 To run and continue development on this application in an IDE, you must first install the Android and Flutter SDKs.